peterducai/etcd-tools/best_practices_book.md

 ## Readiness and Liveness Probes

-Readiness and liveness probes are strongly recommended; it is almost always better to use them than to forego them.
+Readiness and liveness probes are strongly recommended; it is almost always better to use them than to foreget them.
 These probes are essentially health checks.

-Readiness probe
-Ensures a given pod is up-and-running before allowing the load to get directed to that pod.
+Readiness probe ensures a given pod is up-and-running before allowing the load to get directed to that pod.
 If the pod is not ready, the requests are taken away from your service until the probe verifies the pod is up.
-Liveness probe
-Verifies if the application is still running or not.
+Liveness probe verifies if the application is still running or not.
 This probe tries to ping the pod for a response from it and then check its health.
 If there is no response, then the application is not running on the pod.
 The liveness probe launches a new pod and starts the application on it if the check fails.

 ## Resource Requests and Limits